antonbobkov/byte_craft/hs/minecraft-viewer/README.md

 ```
 Since we don't run our own full node on our free GCloud instance, we'll be relying on an external http provider.
 Our connection needs to be [TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) so using `newTlsManager` from the `http-client-tls` package is necessary.

 Next we set up `callData` which has `Call` type we saw earlier.
 The `Call` is a record type containing [information about how to make our web3 call](http://hackage.haskell.org/package/web3-0.7.3.0/docs/Network-Ethereum-Web3.html#t:Call).
 In our case, we only care about the `callTo` parameter.
-The funny syntax is from the `data-default` package which provides empty default values to the other parameters.
+The funny syntax is from the `data-default` package which provides default values to the other parameters.

 `provider` is where we'll be sending our web3 RPC calls to.
-And finally `doW3` makes the requests using the manager and provider we just created.
+Finally `doW3` makes the requests using the manager and provider we just created. `doW3` calls `runWeb3With` with the manager and provider we just created.
 ```haskell
 runWeb3With :: MonadIO m => Manager -> Provider -> Web3 a -> m (Either Web3Error a)
 ```